Arnab-Developer/ApiHealthCheck/README.md

 - Update the appsettings.json with the reference of the Application Insights.
 - Create a Azure Container Instence with the dockerhub image.

-You can find the logs in Application Insights.
+You can find the health check logs in Application Insights.

 ## Docker image
 This app is in a docker container and stored in dockerhub.